izumi02-ui/Nexus-AI-Discord-Bot/README.md

 ### 5. Image generation

-- **User sees:** `/imagine a lighthouse in a storm, watercolour` → an image posted back with the prompt it used and which provider/model made it.
+- **User sees:** `/imagine a lighthouse in a storm, watercolour` 鈫� an image posted back with the prompt it used and which provider/model made it.
 - **How:** `capabilities.image_generation` already exists for exactly this; add `tools/image_gen.py` + a `/generate` command, sending the result as `discord.File`.
 - **Depends on:** a provider key that generates (OpenAI images, Gemini/Imagen, Stability, Fal).
 A keyless path exists (e.g. `https://image.pollinations.ai/prompt/...`) but it returned HTTP 500 when checked from this environment, so **treat it as unverified** and don't build the default path on it.
 - **Guardrail:** no public-figure or real-person likenesses, no sexual/violent content, visible provenance that it is AI-generated, and a rate limit separate from chat so one user cannot burn the quota.

 ### 6. Animation: images and video to GIF

-- **User sees:** `/gif from <url-or-attachment> 3s` → a small looped GIF; or "make these 4 frames into a gif".
+- **User sees:** `/gif from <url-or-attachment> 3s` 鈫� a small looped GIF; or "make these 4 frames into a gif".
 - **How:** `tools/media_render.py`.
-Still images → GIF is doable with **Pillow, already a dependency** (resize, frame delay, palette quantisation, size cap).
-Video → GIF needs `ffmpeg`, which is a system binary, so it must degrade to a clear "ffmpeg is not installed here" rather than fail silently - and clip sources must be user-supplied bytes or a licensed source, not scraped downloads.
+Still images 鈫� GIF is doable with **Pillow, already a dependency** (resize, frame delay, palette quantisation, size cap).
+Video 鈫� GIF needs `ffmpeg`, which is a system binary, so it must degrade to a clear "ffmpeg is not installed here" rather than fail silently - and clip sources must be user-supplied bytes or a licensed source, not scraped downloads.
-- **Depends on:** Pillow (have) · `ffmpeg` binary (optional, host-level) · *not* `yt-dlp`: pulling media out of platforms is a terms-of-service problem, so plan around user-uploaded files.
+- **Depends on:** Pillow (have) 路 `ffmpeg` binary (optional, host-level) 路 *not* `yt-dlp`: pulling media out of platforms is a terms-of-service problem, so plan around user-uploaded files.
 - **Guardrail:** output size/duration caps, ephemeral temp files, and content moderation before posting to a public channel.

 ### 7. Retrieval upgrades that make all of the above better

-- `BRAVE_API_KEY` / `GEMINI_API_KEY` wired into a labeled "eval set" (`tests/` question → expected source), so ranking changes are measured, not eyeballed.
+- `BRAVE_API_KEY` / `GEMINI_API_KEY` wired into a labeled "eval set" (`tests/` question 鈫� expected source), so ranking changes are measured, not eyeballed.
 - Per-tool timeouts (weather 4 s, Wikipedia 8 s) and early exit once two domains agree.
 - `/nexus history` - the knowledge change log already exists in `knowledge_history`; nobody can read it yet.
 - Scheduled digests: "the thing you asked about changed" - watchlist, history and diffing are all built already.